 Malachi reiterates familiar OT guidelines and warning on how to live despite the prevailing evil of those around the Israelites but with a different slant.
 Like other Hebrew books, the title translation means “my messenger.”
 God’s love is not much unlike how we express affection for others.
 We do not win their affections or any reciprocal response by showing love instead it’s a deliberate show of love without any expectations attached love that comes from a place of personal desire to care and honor someone.

 During one a period of life, I was applying for jobs at para-churches.
 Part of the application process included faith statements (1Pt.
 3:15) to confirm I adhered to certain moral foundations consistent with a faith-based business.
-Over dinner one night with a couple, I was asked how I could sign or agree to such statements just to get a job.
+Over dinner one night with a couple, I was asked how I could sign or agree with such statements just to get a job.
 They thought it was invasive of privacy and none of the company’s business.
 I saw how they didn’t extrapolate that by default whoever our employers are, if we work for them, then we are signing up for what that company believes.
 I let the querying couple know it didn’t offend or bother me to provide a statement of faith, as I already believed in those things.

 Malachi wanted the people to take and practice their faith more seriously.
 In chapter 3 verse 10, it’s written, “Bring all your tithes into the storehouse that there may be food in my house.
 Test me in this, says the Lord Almighty and see if I will not throw open the floodgates of heaven and pour out so much blessing that you will not have room enough for it.”
 (Jn.
 14:2)